The Craft: Legacy: Plot

-To seek revenge on Timmy, the girls cast a spell on him.
-The next day, Timmy behaves sensitively, confirming the girls' success.
-They continue to experiment with their powers, including levitation.
-Adam learns of the incident in school and scolds Lily, but Helen defends her.
+The girls experiment with their powers, including levitation.
+They cast a spell on Timmy, changing his behavior to be more sensitive.
+After learning of the incident at school, Adam scolds Lily, but Helen defends her.
 Lily overhears them arguing and goes outside where Abe talks to her about his father's authoritarian beliefs.

-Timmy hosts a party, inviting the coven, and apologizes to Lily, eventually becoming friends with the coven.
-When Timmy is at Lily's home for a project with Jacob, he admits to the girls that he had sex with Isaiah, Jacob's elder brother and that he is bisexual.
-Later, Lily places a love spell on Timmy, using his sweatshirt, and the two kiss.
+Timmy invites the coven to his and apologizes to Lily, eventually making peace with the coven.
+When Timmy is at Lily's home for a school project, he admits that he is bisexual and had sex with Isaiah, Jacob's elder brother.
+Later, Lily places a love spell on Timmy and the two kiss.
 The next morning, during class, the coven is told by their teacher that Timmy allegedly committed suicide the night before.
-Lily opens up to her friends about her kiss and love spell.
+Lily admits to her friends about her kiss and love spell.
 They sever ties with her and bind themselves from magic.

-Lily suspects Adam to be dangerous and asks her mother for them to move out, but she does not agree.
-In hopes of finding something against Adam, she searches his office only to find her own adoption papers, forcing Helen to admit to her that Lily is actually her patient's child.
+Sensing something dangerous from Adam, Lily asks Helen to move out, to no avail.
+Searching Adam's office for something to use against him, Lily finds her own adoption papers.
+Helen reveals that Lily's biological mother is one of Helen's psychotherapy patients.
 After Timmy's funeral, Helen tells Lily she agrees to move out.
-Helen also admits that she knows about her powers of telepathy, telekinesis, and magic.
+Helen also admits that she knows about her powers.
 The conversation prompts Helen to ask Lily to give her powers to Helen.
-When Lily suspects her, Helen shapeshifts and turns out to be a disguise by Adam, who, being part of a pagan cult, has been after her powers since the beginning and knocks her unconscious.
+When Lily grows suspicious of her, Helen shapeshifts into Adam who has disguised himself with his own magic.
+Adam tells her he is a member of a pagan cult and that he has been after her powers since the beginning, before knocking her unconscious.

-Lily awakens in a forest at night with Adam, who confesses that he murdered Timmy and threatens to kill her too.
-When Timmy contacts Lily's friends through a Ouija board and tells them about being murdered by Adam, they arrive to save Lily by freezing time, but Adam subdues them quickly.
+Lily awakens in a forest at night with Adam, who reveals that he murdered Timmy and plans to kill her too.
+When Timmy's spirit contacts Lily's friends through a Ouija board and tells them about being murdered by Adam, they arrive to save Lily.
+They try to freeze time, but Adam subdues them quickly.
 The girls then work together and use their elemental powers to defeat Adam, burning him to death.
 Later, Lily continues her friendship with the girls and Helen takes her to a mental health hospital to meet her birth mother, who is revealed to be Nancy Downs.